collective/collective.portlet.discussion/README.rst

 Workflow
 ========

 This product creates two new workflows for comments: **comment_one_state_workflow** and **comment_review_workflow**.

-With these workflows, comments inherits security settings from parents.
-In this way users that can't access to certain contents doesn't see them comments in the portlet.
+With these workflows, comments inherits security settings from parents, fixing a Plone issue.
+In this way an user that can't see a content doesn't have catalog access to related comments, so comments are not visibile in the portlet.

 Installing this product, security settings for old discussions will be updated.
 Same thing on uninstall step.